wikimedia/eventgate/README.md

 ## Default Kafka Eventbus configuration

-The following values in `conf` will be used to instantiate an Eventbus that extracts JSONSchemas from schema URIs, validates events using those schemas, and then produces them to Kafka.
+The following values in `conf` will be used to instantiate a a default Eventbus that extracts JSONSchemas from schema URIs, validates events using those schemas, and then produces them to Kafka.